biojava/biojava.github.io/wiki/BioJava:Make_release.md

 `git reset --hard origin/master`

+AP: I recommend NOT to do git reset, once files have been uploaded to sonatype. release:rollback will clean up for you.

 ### Push to Github

 If all three steps work fine, push the tag to github and merge it to